fiona-st-liu/fiona-st-liu.github.io/_pages/about.md

 ======
 Thank's for visiting my website!
 This site is currently under development.
 Please check back soon for more content.

+**About Me:**
+Hello and thank you for visiting my website!
+I'm Fiona, a Ph.D. candidate in Civil and Environmental Engineering at the Pennsylvania State University, advised by Dr. Li Li.
+I expect to graduate in Summer 2027.

+My research focus involves investigating how land use changes - such as deforestation, forest regeneration, and urbanization - alter hydrological flow paths and biogeochemical processes that affect stream water quality.
+I use a combination of **reactive transport modeling, high-resolution sensor data**, and **machine learning approaches** to explore the mechanisms and predictability of water quality responses.
+This work spans from understanding dissolved carbon dynamics in forested catchments to predicting eutrophication risks using deep learning models, offering a view of land use-water quality interactions under current and future conditions.

 **Education:**
 - **Ph.D.** in Civil and Environmental Engineering, *The Pennsylvania State University* (Expected 2027)
 - **B.S.** in Ecology and Evolutionary Biology & Natural Resources and the Environment, *University of Connecticut* (2022)